pharris0330/MachineLearning_KobeBryantShotSelection/README.md

 #### EDA

-* The years he made most of his shots had many nulls
+* The years he made most of his shots had many nulls.

 * The nulls seem to match the number of games he played.

+.
 ### Future anlysis

-* Would like to use groupby sum and count to see if there were any
+* Would like to use groupby sum and count to see if there were any trends to extrapolate.

-* Conduct a variable correlation
+* Conduct a variable correlation.